Why Study Medicine?

 In the UK, medical school lasts 5 years: two years of academic theoretical studies, followed by three years of clinical training in a teaching hospital.

 During this training, you’ll get hands-on tuition in the world of patient care and form a better idea of what you want to specialise in after graduation.
 There are many teaching hospitals throughout the world, and four in Oxford alone.
-The biggest of these is the famous John Radcliffe hospital, which you’ll get a taste of as part of the Medicine Summer School with Oxford Scholastica.
+The biggest of these is the famous John Radcliffe hospital, which you’ll get a taste of as part of the Medicine Summer School with Oxford Scholastica (subject to availability).

 Why Pursue a Career in Medicine?